grantj-re3/HandyIctDoco/agile/README.md

 ### Alternatives

 ## References
 - [SAFe version of Weighted Shortest Job First](https://www.scaledagileframework.com/wsjf/)

+I cannot believe that I can be the only person to find a flaw in the SAFe version of the WSJF algorithm.
+So I looked and found that a few others also are unhappy with it.
 - [Problems I have with SAFe-style WSJF](http://jchyip.blogspot.com/2012/12/problems-i-have-with-saf-style-wsjf.html)
 - [Urgency Profiles](http://blackswanfarming.com/urgency-profiles/)
 - [SAFe and Weighted Shortest Job First](http://blackswanfarming.com/safe-and-weighted-shortest-job-first-wsjf/)